dret/spec-1/registry/spec.md

 - Examples:
   - `{ "owner": "John", "verified": "" }`

-#### `version`
+#### `versionID`

-- Type: Unsigned Integer       # SHOULD this be a String?
+- Type: String
-- Description: A numeric value representing a specific instance of an entity.
+- Description: The ID of a specific version of an entity.
-  Note that versions of an entity can be modified without changing the `version` value.
-Often this value, or when a new version is created, is controlled by a user of the Registry.
+  Note that versions of an entity can be modified without changing the `versionID` value.
+Often this value is controlled by a user of the Registry.
+  This specification makes no statement as to the format or versioning scheme used by implementations of this specification.
+However, it is assumed that newer versions of an entity will have a "higher" version value than older versions.
 Also see `epoch`.
 - Constraints:
-  - MUST be an unsigned integer equal to or greater than zero
+  - MUST be a non-empty string.
-  - older versions of the entity MUST have numerically smaller `version` values
   - MUST be unique across all versions of the entity
 - Examples:
-  - `1`, `2`, `3`
+  - `1`, `2.0`, `v3-rc1`

 #### `epoch`